perceptora/.github/README.md

 ---

-## 🌠 Vision

-We envision a future where intelligent systems do not merely react to the present,
-but perceive across time — remembering, anticipating, and evolving meaning.

-Perceptora aims to lay the groundwork for time-aware, self-adjusting AI
-that can form internal worlds, recognize shifting patterns, and reason through conceptual change.

-In doing so, we seek to redefine intelligence not as a static solver,
-but as a dynamic participant in a shared and evolving semantic space.

----

 ## 📜 License

-This project will be released under a permissive open-source license MIT.
+This project will be released under a permissive open-source license Apache 2.0.